mariosotil/river-framework/README.md

 ## What I'm working on now?

 - Version 0.2.9
-  - Redesigning in three layers:
+  - ~~Redesigning in three layers~~
-    - The wrapper layer
-    - The core layer
-    - The extended layer, that allows the developer to write logic, rules, etc. for a single object. e.g. a document or a database
+  - Redesigning the core layer to allows the developer to write logic, rules, etc. for a single object. e.g. a document or a database
-  - Moving the support for Ids and indexes to the extended layer
   - Writing a LoggerHelper class to make easier to control the `java.util.logging.Logger` objects
   - Optimizing the IBM Notes wrapper library
   - Experimenting with the IBM Notes auto recycling